7 Ways To Prepare Your Child For Virtual/Hybrid Learning In 2021

 6. Do Something Fun And Creative Together

 Learning is a sensory activity.
 That's why you should start a project together with your child where they can learn new skills and connect with you emotionally.
 Build a website together, start a house band, launch a Facebook page/YouTube channel, record a home movie, or volunteer in the community.
 The possibilities are endless.

 7. Focus On Math And Reading

-Finally, don't forget to brush up your child's math and reading skills.
+Finally, don't forget to brush up on your child's math and reading skills.
 Children lose vocabulary and forget core math concepts when they face a disruption in education.
 That's why you should arrange for reading activities for kids, whether you read aloud to them or give them books and a private space to read on their own.

 And while kids are home, give them real-world math problems to solve, such as measuring ingredients for a recipe or calculating grocery bills.